 Links Between Obesity And Gum Disease

 As you may already know, periodontal disease is an oral, chronic bacterial infection that affects gum tissue and can eventually affect the bones that hold your teeth in place.
 If you are a victim of gum disease or gingivitis you may be dealing with bleeding gums, inflammation, persistent bad breath, loose teeth, and changes in your bite.
-Talk to Dr. Gemmi or Dr. Middleberg today if any of these symptoms apply to you!
-Not only does untreated gum disease force orthodontic treatment to come to a halt, it can lead to much more serious issues, ranging from permanent tooth loss to heart disease.
+Talk to our orthodontic experts today if any of these symptoms apply to you!
+Not only does untreated gum disease force orthodontic treatment to come to a halt, but it can also lead to much more serious issues, ranging from permanent tooth loss to heart disease.

 So, what’s the connection between being overweight and gum disease?
 Most theories suggest that fat cells produce many chemical signals and hormones that can increase inflammation in the body, decrease the effectiveness of your immune system, and increase your susceptibility to periodontal disease.
 Other theories point to the possible eating habits of overweight people and the connections to simple sugars that our mouths convert to plaque.
 As plaque accumulates on teeth and gums, gingivitis, periodontitis, and tooth decay may become inevitable.

 We care about you, our valued patients.
 That isn’t just lip service.
-Our entire team wants to make sure you have best possible care available!
+Our entire team, including our orthodontic experts, wants to make sure you have the best possible care and orthodontic services available!
+We understand that our orthodontic services go beyond just straightening your teeth.
+However we can help you, we are here for it.
 Thanks for the trust you place in us.